 Patrick had flown to Calgary to visit relatives and then driven 200 km (124 miles) to stop by and thank Carol in person.

 When Carol was growing up, her family lived above their variety store in Ryley, a small village southeast of Edmonton, Alberta.
 Constructed in 1938, the building served for many years as a doctor’s office and drugstore, with the telephone exchange office on its north side.

 During the 13 years that her parents operated that business, Carol’s lifelong fascination with antiques and history took root.

 “I’d part the cobwebs in the store’s concrete basement and poke around among the relics from the old days when I was a kid.
-There were things like glass oil lamps, vintage medicine bottles and antiquated telephone equipment.
+There were things like glass oil lamps, vintage medicine bottles and a piece of antiquated telephone equipment.
 I tapped out stories, poems and letters for years and years on a 1925 Remington Standard typewriter that I dragged upstairs,” Carol recalls.

-She credits her interest in genealogy to her eighth grade Social Studies teacher, Mr. Voegtlin.
+She credits her interest in genealogy to her eighth-grade Social Studies teacher, Mr. Voegtlin.
 He assigned the class the task of creating a pedigree chart.

 “That started my lifelong family tree project that I’m still working on today.”

 Carol recently completed a 40-course program at the National Institute for Genealogical Studies at the University of Toronto, St. Michael’s College.
 This in-depth education further enhances her skills.

 In an Alberta antique mall, Carol discovered five small carte de visite photographs.
 This style of photograph, patented in Paris by photographer André Adolphe Eugène Disdéri in 1854, is the size of a “visiting card,” approximately 2 1/8 by 3 1/2 inches.